LevelsFR/cobblemon-realms-wiki/pokemons-guides/gen-list2/gen_4.md

 </p>
 {% endhint %}

-You will also receive the `Uxie's Claw` after using the `Proof of Conquest (U)`.
+You will also receive the `Uxie Claw` after using the `Proof of Conquest (U)`.
 By combining it with the two other relics of the Lake Guardians, you will be able to craft the `Red Chain`, allowing you to obtain [Dialga](https://wiki.cobblemon-realms.com/pokemons-guides/gen-list2/gen_4#dialga) and [Palkia](https://wiki.cobblemon-realms.com/pokemons-guides/gen-list2/gen_4#palkia)

 ---